Plutonium-fream/passport-game/README.md

 To download, tap the green "Code" button.
-You need to have python to play this
+If you dont have python you can use the exe in the exe folder.